Lady Sun (Sun Jian's sister)

 Lady Sun or Sun Shi (孫氏) was a Chinese noblewoman from the late Eastern Han dynasty to the early Three Kingdoms period.
 She was the sister of the warlord Sun Jian.
 She was also the mother of Xu Kun, an advisor of the warlord Sun Ce.
 Sun Quan's concubine Lady Xu was Lady Sun's granddaughter.
 She is best known for accompanying the army and aiding Sun Ce in his fight against Liu Yao in the Campaign to conquer Jiangdong.

 Genealogy

 Lady Sun was the daughter of Sun Zhong and the sister of Sun Jian.
 She married Xu Zhen (徐真), who was a close acquaintance of Sun Jian, leading to the birth of Xu Kun.
 Lady Sun's son, in his youth, served in provincial and commandery offices, although he left his post to serve Sun Jian in battle as his Lieutenant General, and later became an adviser to Sun Ce.
-Xu Kun's daughter, Lady Xu married Sun Quan, the founder of the Eastern Wu.
+Xu Kun's daughter, Lady Xu was a concubine of Sun Quan, the founder of the Eastern Wu.
 When Sun Quan was crowned emperor, and Sun Deng (Lady Xu's adopted son) was made his crown prince, the authorities asked Sun Quan to make Lady Xu empress.